-- (6) For these rules, a CDR consumer is taken to be a CDR business consumer in relation to a consumer data request to be made by an accredited person if the accredited person has taken reasonable steps to confirm that: - (a) the CDR consumer is not an individual; or - (b) the CDR consumer has an active ABN. - (7) For these rules, a business consumer statement is a statement made by a CDR business consumer that: - (a) is given in relation to a consent in one of the following categories: - (i) use consents relating to the goods or services requested by the CDR consumer; - (ii) TA disclosure consents; - (iii) insight disclosure consents; - (iv) business consumer disclosure consents; and - (b) certifies that the consent is given for the purpose of enabling the accredited person or CDR representative to provide goods or services to the CDR business consumer in its capacity as a business (and not as an individual). - (8) For these rules, a business consumer disclosure consent in relation to particular CDR data of a CDR business consumer held by an accredited data recipient is a consent given by the CDR business consumer under these rules that: - (a) authorises the accredited data recipient to disclose the CDR data to a specified person; and - (b) includes a business consumer statement. - (9) An accredited person must not make: - (a) the giving of a business consumer disclosure consent; or - (b) the specification of a particular person for the purposes of para 1.10A(8)(a);
+- (9) For these rules, a CDR consumer is taken to be a CDR business consumer in relation to a consumer data request to be made by an accredited person if the accredited person has taken reasonable steps to confirm that: - (a) the CDR consumer is not an individual; or - (b) the CDR consumer has an active ABN. - (10) For these rules, a business consumer statement is a statement made by a CDR business consumer that: - (a) is given in relation to a consent in one of the following categories: - (i) use consents relating to the goods or services requested by the CDR business consumer; - (ii) TA disclosure consents; - (iii) insight disclosure consents; - (iv) business consumer disclosure consents; and - (b) certifies that the consent is given for the purpose of enabling the accredited person to provide goods or services to the CDR business consumer in its capacity as a business (and not as an individual).

-a condition for supply of the goods or services requested by the CDR business consumer.
+Note: Only an accredited person is able to deal with a CDR consumer in the CDR consumer's capacity as a CDR business consumer, and is hence able to invite a CDR consumer to provide a business consumer statement.

+- (11) For these rules, a business consumer disclosure consent in relation to particular CDR data of a CDR business consumer held by an accredited data recipient is a disclosure consent given by the CDR business consumer under these rules that: - (a) authorises the accredited data recipient to disclose the CDR data to a specified person; and - (b) includes a business consumer statement. - (12) An accredited person must not make: - (a) the giving of a business consumer disclosure consent; or - (b) the giving of a business consumer statement; or a condition for supply of the goods or services requested by the CDR business consumer.